Dr Cristian Alejandro Silva

 MSc Arch (PUC, Chile), PhD in Urban Studies (UCL, UK)

 I received a degree in Architecture in 2001 (Chile), a MSc in Architecture in 2006 (P. Universidad Católica de Chile, Chile), and a PhD in Urban Studies in 2017 (the Barttlet School of Planning, UCL, UK).
-I currently hold a position as Lecturer in Urban Design (Theory and Practice) and as Researcher in Urban Studies and Planning at the School of Architecture and Planning, University of Auckland.
+I currently hold the position of Lecturer in Urban Design (Theory and Practice) and Researcher in Urban Studies and Planning at the School of Architecture and Planning, University of Auckland.

 Between 2005 and 2010 I developed research on issues of urban informality, social housing and local development.
-However, since 2012 my research interests have been centred on the explorations of contemporary patterns of urban growth and change, urban sprawl and (post)suburbanisation particularly focused on the implications of interstitial spaces on contemporary transformations of metropolitan areas and city-regions
+However, since 2012 my research interests have been centred on the explorations of contemporary patterns of urban growth and change, urban sprawl and (post)suburbanisation, particularly focused on the implications of 'Interstitial Spaces' on contemporary transformations of metropolitan areas and city-regions.
+The paper that describes the outcomes of my research was awarded as the Urban Studies Best Article 2018 (Mind the gaps!
+A research agenda for urban interstices) by the UrbanStudies Foundation, 2019: https://journals.sagepub.com/page/usj/collections/awards

 Research | Current